 The anatomy studies are definitely adding to the drawings by my growing awareness of the structures beneath the form.
 However I am feeling driven by trying to achieve so much in such a short period of time.

 I have been going to regular life classes but you can’t always get the poses and timings that suit the course exercises.
+I’m finding that my accuracy changes from week to week and depending on the model what I am trying to achieve.

 These first two sketches the model was clothed as the proper model failed to turn up.
 So our tutor sat for us.
 I really enjoyed depicting the clothes which helped to find the form and weight of the figure.
 These were 10 minute sketches.